kallikak/Patchwork/README.md

   - Pentatonic major
   - Pentatonic minor
   - Blues
 - The first 6 Neopixel LEDs indicate the active quantisation.
+(The other two just flash random colours when new notes are played.)
 - Holding the joystick button down while moving will prevent new notes being sent.
 - The encoder allows transposition of the output notes:
   - Rotate to choose a transposition interval